tejasvinu/kafka-spark-cassandra-pipeline/README.md

 1. Access the Airflow UI at [http://localhost:8080](http://localhost:8080).
 2. Trigger the `weather_data_streaming` DAG.
-3. Monitor the task logs to ensure the data is being streamed from Kafka, processed by Spark, and stored in Cassandra.
+3. Monitor the task logs to ensure the data is being streamed from Kafka.
+4. Start the Spark streaming job, and monitor the data stored in Cassandra from both Spark UI as well as Cassandra CLI.

 ### Accessing Data in Cassandra